Reasons to invest

 - Find out more about Alberta’s Competitive Tax Environment

 - Commitment to Support Innovation

-- Alberta Innovates is a system of government agencies run through Alberta Enterprise and Advanced Education committed to working with industry to support new technology development, increase commercialization and develop new markets and opportunities.
+- Alberta Innovates is a system of government agencies run through Alberta Innovation and Advanced Education committed to working with industry to support new technology development, increase commercialization and develop new markets and opportunities.